xasdx/testr/README.md

     }
   })
 }

 module.exports = { addOne, multiply, findUsers }
 ```

-And since you care about your code, you are contemplating if you should add test coverage or not.
+And since you care about your code, you are contemplating to add some test coverage.
 You have time constraints, so you need this fast and you hate boilerplate anyways.

 With testr you can write concise specs like: